 Currently I run a busy home clinic in Browns Bay, Auckland and facilitate herbal medicine workshops around the country.
 I also make high quality herbal products for retail stores under the label Thyme Heal and work for the Southern Institute of Medical Herbalism - an independent education provider based in the South Island of New Zealand.
 I have lived, breathed and studied natural medicine now for decades.
-My formal qualifications include:
+I am a professional member of the American Herbalists Guild (registered herbalist) and my formal qualifications include:

 - Bachelor of Natural Medicine (South Pacific College of Natural Medicine)